BUGwildfarmer/PurpleCypress/English/compositiomodel.md

 There was a time when it saturated the evening news and the morning papers that...
 There is growing sentiment for sth./that...(...情绪日益高涨)

+-Indeed,it's the character's relationship to adversity that fully manifests their identity and spirit-their ability to overcome,to rise above,is what reveals their determination and resilience.

 ## 7.Inversion